morgengramlich/temporal_convolutional_network/README.md

-PyTorch implementation of Temporal Convolutional Network
+PyTorch implementation of a Temporal Convolutional Network